Habituated Gorilla Families in Uganda

 - Mubare group

-This is the oldest gorilla group and first to be habituated in Bwindi Impenetrable Forest National Park.
-It derived its name from Mubare hills and it is situated within Buhoma area of Bwindi National Park.
+This is the oldest gorilla group and the first to be habituated in Bwindi Impenetrable Forest National Park.
+It derives its name from the Mubare hills and is situated within the Buhoma area of Bwindi National Park.
 It is headed by Kanyonyi silverback.
-Habituation of the family began in October 1991 by well trained experts from Uganda Wildlife Authority and completed 2 (two) years.
+Habituation of the family began in October 1991 under the guidance of well-trained experts from the Uganda Wildlife Authority and lasted 2 (two) years.
 It was established around 1998.
-During habituation, the group featured 18 members under the leadership of Ruhondeza.
-The silverback encountered many misfortunes that led to decrease in the number of individuals in the group.
-The group has recently increased in its number to 9 members under the leadership of Kanyonyi.
-Mubare gorilla family is the most accessible family in Bwindi Impenetrable Forest and it has become the most sought after group by most trekkers on safari in Uganda.

 - Bweza